sunx2/r34py/README.md

 # Rule34 Image Downloader

+*its a full hobby file and i will not take any responsibility for the things you do with this , read license for more info*

 Rule34 image downloader using bs4 and requests for **linux systems .**

 This is a simple script created with python to download images from rule34